(ABOVE) Black tee, white pencil skirt and a beige bag for a classic-style look.

 Something else that challenged me a little was this eye-makeup look.
 It was a total experiment, and I decided to try it last minute.
 My plan B was that I could always just re-do it, if it didn’t work out as I hoped.
 Luckily, I ended up liking it.
 Yay.
 Although it’s a bit dressier eye makeup look than I would typically wear with this kind of outfit, I decided to be more flexible and just go with it.
 Check!
 (Life is much easier when I’m not so rigid with my wants and expectations.)

 What’s new about my eye makeup is that I did something called the “halo effect” on my eyelids.
 (I’ve been seeing this technique all over YouTube for the past year or so.)
 In brief, it’s about applying several different but similar eyeshadow shades onto the lid and crease to create a monochromatic diffusion of color that looks like a halo.
-(To get my look, I used the bottom two colors from the Gabriel Eyeshadow Trio, Classic Matte Nude palette–the medium tone in my crease and on my mobile lid, the darker tone on the outer corners of my lid, and under my lower lashes.)
+(To get my look, I used the bottom two colors from the Gabriel Eyeshadow Trio, Classic Matte Nude palette–the medium tone in my crease, slightly above it and on my mobile lid, the darker tone on the outer corners of my lid, and under my lower lashes.)

 Also new for me was combining a lipliner and lipgloss.
 At least, I don’t remember ever doing it before.
 (Oh my gosh, where has my mind gone?)
 For this particular look, I used Zuzu Luxe Lipliner in Innocence, a muted brownish pink/neutral, with Gabriel Lipgloss in Venus, a pink chocolate/cool creme.
 First, I lined my lips with the lipliner.
 Then, I applied the gloss all over my lips, staying within the lipliner line.
 I don’t know why I haven’t done this before when wearing a gloss, because it really did help keep the gloss from migrating.